SAP-samples/data-attribute-recommendation-postman-tutorial/README.md

 ## Description

-This repository contains the JSON sample code files and also the CSV dataset example sample file used in the tutorial group [Try Out Data Attribute Recommendation Using a REST Client] (link to be added once tutorial group is published).
+This repository contains the JSON sample code files and also the CSV dataset example sample file used in the tutorial mission [Use Machine Learning to Classify Data Records] (https://developers.sap.com/mission.cp-aibus-data-attribute.html).

 This sample uses the commercial SAP product Data Attribute Recommendation.
-For details on how to use these sample files, see [Try Out Data Attribute Recommendation Using a REST Client] (link to be added once tutorial group is published).
+For details on how to use these sample files, see se Machine Learning to Classify Data Records] (https://developers.sap.com/mission.cp-aibus-data-attribute.html).

 ## Requirements

-- [Data Attribute Recommendation](https://www.sap.com/products/cloud-platform/capabilities/data-driven-insights.services.html#data-attribute) (SAP Cloud Platform commercial service) or a [Free Trial Account on SAP Cloud Platform](https://developers.sap.com/tutorials/hcp-create-trial-account.html)
+- [Data Attribute Recommendation](https://www.sap.com/products/cloud-platform/capabilities/data-driven-insights.services.html#data-attribute) (SAP AI Business Services and SAP Cloud Platform commercial service) or a [Free Trial Account on SAP Cloud Platform](https://developers.sap.com/tutorials/hcp-create-trial-account.html)
 - [Postman API Development Environment](https://developers.sap.com/tutorials/api-tools-postman-install.html)

 ## Download and Installation: